croquet/croquet/historic/sdk/tutorials/2_2_writing_a_croquet_app.md

 You launch a session by calling {@link Session.join} from the `croquet.js` library.
 Its arguments are the id of your app (which needs to be unique, so using a reverse-DNS name like `"com.example.myapp"` is good), name and password of the session you're creating, the class types of your model and your view, and a set of session options (described below).

 The session name exists to distinguish multiple sessions per app.
 You may use our `autoSession` helper which parses URL search parameters and creates a new random session name if necessary.
 The session password encrypts all data sent via the internet.
 If your app does not use data worth protecting, you still need to provide a dummy password.
 You may use our `autoPassword` helper which parses the URL hash and creates a new random password if necessary, appending it to the url for sharing.
+(Note: both `autoSession` and `autoPassword` return promises. `Session.join` waits for all promises to resolve).
 In production you probably want to add some UI letting users type in the password.

 ```
 const appId = "com.example.myapp";